The Comment Prince Charles Made After Harry’s Birth That Broke Princess Diana’s Heart

-In the 23 years since Princess Diana’s tragic death, many secrets about her marriage to Prince Charles have surfaced.
+In the 25 years since Princess Diana’s tragic death, many secrets have surfaced about her marriage to Prince Charles, who became King Charles III after Queen Elizabeth’s death.
 One of those secrets had been revealed by Diana to her biographer, Andrew Morton, who wrote of it in his 1992 book, Diana: Her True Story, but it appears to have been largely glossed over by the public until the birth of Princess Charlotte in 2015.
-And it’s come to light again recently as Prince Harry and Meghan Markle start their family.
+And it came to light again recently when Prince Harry and Meghan Markle started their family.
 The revelation of the remark is only part of what has emerged about what really happened between Prince Charles and Princess Diana.

-Add to that Charles’ second comment: “And he’s even got red hair.”
+Add to that Charles’s second comment: “And he’s even got red hair.”
 Another “joke” that went right to Diana’s heart.
-For one thing, Diana’s family tree was chock full of redheads, so the comment was insulting on a primal level.
-Additionally, Diana may have felt that Charles was needling Diana about the extramarital affair she had had with red-headed James Hewitt (the affair had ended two years earlier, so Hewitt couldn’t have been the father).
+For one thing, Diana’s family tree was chock-full of redheads, so the comment was insulting on a primal level.
+Additionally, Diana may have felt that Charles was needling Diana about the extramarital affair she’d had with red-headed James Hewitt.
+(The affair had ended two years earlier, so Hewitt couldn’t have been the father.)

 Finally, Diana had just endured nine hours of natural birth, which followed a miscarriage before she became pregnant with Harry.